qchenevier/MBA_memoire/doc/digitalization_organizations.md

 - Digital capabilities

+**Transforming customer experience:**

+- Customer understanding
+- Top-line growth
+- Customer touch points

+**Transforming operational processes:**

+- Process digitization
+- Worker enablement
+- Performance management

+**Transforming business models:**

+- Digitally-modified businesses
+- New digital businesses
+- Digital globalization

+**Digital capabilities:**

+- Unified Data and Processes
+- Solution delivery
+- Analytics capabilities
+- Business and IT integration

+Four digital technologies:

+- Analytics
+- Mobile
+- Social media
+- Embedded devices

+Three levels of usage:

+- Substitution
+- Extension
+- Breakthrough

+Transformation challenges:

+- Initiation challenges:
+  - Lack of impetus
+  - Regulation and reputation
+  - Unclear business case
+- Execution challenges:
+  - Missing skills
+  - Culture issues
+  - IT Difficulties
+  - Governance challenges
+  - Coordination issues

+Roadmap:

+1. Envision the digital future for your firm
+  - Identify and diagnose strategic assets
+    - Sales force
+    - Point of sale and distribution channels
+    - Products and content
+    - Product innovation
+    - Partnership network
+    - Brand
+    - Customer knowledge
+    - Culture
+  - Create a transformative vision
+1. Invest in digital initiatives and skills
+  - Find the right skills
+  - Invest in initiatives that advance the vision
+1. Lead the change from the top
+  - Engage the organization
+  - Establish digital governance
+  - Ambition setting
+  - Coordinating mechanisms
+  - Monitoring progress through KPIs

+How to assess your digital maturity?
+What is your digital maturity?

+- Digital intensity
+- Transformation management intensity

+Digital maturity matrix: Digital intensity vs Transformation management intensity

+- Digital Beginners
+- Digital Fashionistas
+- Digital Conservatives
+- Digirati

+Roadmap:

+1. Envision the digital future for your firm
+  - What assets will be valuable in a digitally-transformed business?
+  - How can you transform customer experience?
+Internal operations?
+Your business model?
+  - How can units work differently (and work together differently) in a more connected way?
+2. Invest in digital transformation initiatives
+  - Are you getting all of the value out of your previous technology and platform investments in ERP, analytics, or collaboration tools?
+If not, what is necessary to get the foundations right?
+  - Where are the key investment areas that will maximize the contribution to the new vision?
+  - Can you de-risk some of the investments through experimentation and controlled testing?
+  - What skills are missing in your digital transformation initiatives?
+Do you need to hire new executives?
+Retrain front-line employees?
+Partner with another firm to gain capabilities?
+3. Lead the change from the top
+  - How do you communicate the vision and engage the organization on a large scale?
+How do you monitor engagement?
+  - What process do you have in place to iterate the vision and strategy?
+  - How do you coordinate investments and activities across silos?
+What is the best organizational model to coordinate digital initiatives in parallel to the core business?
+  - What KPIs and metrics do you need to put in place to monitor the progress of your digital transformation towards your strategic goals?
+  - What mechanism do you use to make the necessary adjustments?

 ##### Quotes

 Although large traditional firms are truly different from digital entrants, many are starting to transform their businesses successfully through digital technology.
 Companies face common pressures from customers, employees and competitors.